pindiespace/class-zookillsoccer/README.md

-# browserify-babel-demo
+# es6-boilerplate
 ---------------------

-A basic project to get started with es6 using babel and browserify.
-It uses browserify to watch for changes in your JavaScript.
-If you save a change, browserify will automatically run the Babel transpiler, converting any ES6 code you write into more compatible ES5 code.
+A basic project to get started with es6 using babel, node-sass and browserify.
+It uses browserify to watch for changes in your JavaScript and SASS (scss) files.
+If you save a change to JavaScript, browserify will automatically run the Babel transpiler, converting any ES6 code you write into more compatible ES5 code.
+Likewise, if you save a change to a .scss file, browserify will run the Sass program, converting Sass data to pure CSS.

 Inspiration: http://www.sitepoint.com/setting-up-es6-project-using-babel-browserify/